OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Will GenAI Survive Capitalism.md

 Capitalism, at least in its current form, is greedy and insatiable.

 Whether we can [fix Capitalism](https://bra.in/2pJEWB) is a subject for future posts.

+## OpenAI's flight

+Remember [the weekend in November 2023](https://bra.in/2joE85) when OpenAI's board fired Sam Altman, then everyone resigned, then he was rehired and the board was fired?
+Weird, wasn't it?
+Oh, but before he was rehired, Microsoft hired him!
+Then not.
+The whole thing was a surreal, real-time soap opera, played out in the public sphere.

+My interpretation of that weekend was that OpenAI was shaking off its higher purpose, and settling in to capitalism.
+Sort of like an insect, snake or crab shedding the carapace or skin it had outgrown, except not that positive.
+Later, OpenAI opted to become a for-profit company.

+Earlier, many of the early OpenAI staffers who believed in the company's higher calling left, founding [Anthropic](https://bra.in/6pxBPK), which still seems to hew to the open mission.
+In the face of the temptations I'm describing, this deserves extra praise.

 #OpenAI, #critiquesofcapitalism, #innovation, #Anthropic,